smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 **\| SACCP-OTA-PROGRAMMING-RESPONSE \| OTA-PROGRAMMING-RESPONSE-BODY \|**

-where SACCP-OTA-PROGRAMMING-RESPONSE is a 1-byte bitfield substrate, with bits [0..2] equal to 0x6 (otherwise it is a different type of reply, see below), bits [3..5] being "additional bits" passed from SAOtAPP alongside with OTA-PROGRAMMING-RESPONSE-BODY, bits [6..7] reserved (MUST be zeros), and OTA-PROGRAMMING-RESPONSE-BODY is described in :ref:`sabootload` document.
+where SACCP-OTA-PROGRAMMING-RESPONSE is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits [0..2] equal to 0x6 (otherwise it is a different type of reply, see below), bits [3..5] being "additional bits" passed from SAOtAPP alongside with OTA-PROGRAMMING-RESPONSE-BODY, bits [6..] reserved (MUST be zeros), and OTA-PROGRAMMING-RESPONSE-BODY is described in :ref:`sabootload` document.

 TODO: blocking all other messages (return TODO error) while OtA Programming Session is in progress (i.e. OtA Programming State being OTA_PROGRAMMING_INPROGRESS).